 LESSON GOAL Learners will identify the role that transferable skills play in their daily lives, especially in the workplace.
 KEY TERMS Transferable skills, foundational skills, technical skills COLLEGE AND CAREER READINESS STANDARDS (CCRSAE) Speaking and Listening Anchor 1, Level A [SL1A]: Participate in collaborative conversations with diverse partners in small and larger groups.
 Speaking and Listening Anchor 4, Level B [SL4B]: Report on a topic or text, tell a story, or recount an experience with appropriate facts and relevant, descriptive details, speaking clearly at an understandable pace.
 Reading Anchor 1, Level C [R1C]: Refer to details and examples in a text when explaining what the text says explicitly and when drawing inferences from the text.
-Extension Activity: Writing Anchor 2, Level A [W2A]: Write informative/ explanatory texts in which learners name a topic, supply some facts about the topic, and provide some sense of closure. Ø, PERSONAL AND WORKPLACE SUCCESS SKILLS Communication Critical & Creative Thinking Teamwork & Collaboration Navigating Systems & Using Information Leadership & Initiative
+Extension Activity: Writing Anchor 2, Level A [W2A]: Write informative/ explanatory texts in which learners name a topic, supply some facts about the topic, and provide some sense of closure. Ø, PERSONAL AND WORKPLACE SUCCESS SKILLS Communication Critical &amp; Creative Thinking Teamwork &amp; Collaboration Navigating Systems &amp; Using Information Leadership &amp; Initiative

-LEARNER MATERIAL Jigsaw Notetaking Activity - Transferable Skills (worksheet) Transferable Personal and Workplace Success Skills Definitions (handout) Clean Start: She Lost her Job, So She Started a Cleaning Business (online article) Identifying Transferable Skills (worksheet) The Root of the Skills Gap (online infographic) Skills Gap (online infographic) 2023 Workforce Skills Gap (online infographic) Extension Activity: We All Have Transferable Skills (online article) Worksheet - Identify Your Transferable Skills (worksheet) Skills Matcher (website) G-Step Proposal (online article) INSTRUCTOR PREPARATION At the beginning of class (or beforehand, if you are doing an orientation), have learners to write the names of past jobs they have had, in this country or another.
+LEARNER MATERIAL Jigsaw Notetaking Activity - Transferable Skills (worksheet) Transferable Personal and Workplace Success Skills Definitions (handout) Clean Start: She Lost her Job, So She Started a Cleaning Business (online article) Identifying Transferable Skills (worksheet) The Root of the Skills Gap (online infographic) Skills Gap (online infographic) 2023 Workforce Skills Gap (online infographic) Extension Activity: We All Have Transferable Skills (online article) Worksheet - Identify Your Transferable Skills (worksheet) Skills Matcher (website) 6-Step Proposal (online article) INSTRUCTOR PREPARATION At the beginning of class (or beforehand, if you are doing an orientation), have learners to write the names of past jobs they have had, in this country or another.
 If they have not had a formal job, ask them to list informal work they have done.
 Learners can also write the name of an occupation they would like to have.
 Then list these job titles on the grid of the worksheet Learning About Your Classmates.
 Consider including images of the jobs for learners who would benefit from the visuals.
+The transferable skills referenced throughout the curriculum are closely aligned with other initiatives that support the integration of transferable and employability skills in adult education, including the Employability Skills Framework and Teaching the Skills That Matter (TSTM) project.